Kitzkatz/testing-ui/README.md

 Handlers

-Handlers are named using the word "on" if the variables name is onClick I think you'll understand what's happening most arrays use mappings, which are done through the pre-configured components which does have its restraints and may not work for all cases but the handlers except functions which is what I think is great about this library.
+Handlers are named using the word "on" if the variables name is onClick I think you'll understand what's happening most handlers use mappings, which are done through the pre-configured components which does have its restraints and may not work for all cases but the handlers except functions which is what I think is great about this library.
 You want a button to do something when the user clicks it, well you are the master of your code.